-Sci-fi horro is a subgenre of both science fiction and horror.
-This subgenre contains the blend of horror and science fiction.
+Sci-fi horror is a subgenre of both science fiction and horror.
+This subgenre contains a blend of horror and science fiction.

-Sci-fi horror often includes a futuristic setting outside the earth atmosphere in space and often showcasing the story of a space exploration with exploring all the possibilities of creating fear in space.
+Sci-fi horror often includes a futuristic setting outside the earth’s atmosphere in space and often showcases the story of space exploration by exploring all the possibilities of creating fear in space.

 The source of fear used in sci-fi horror fiction are aliens, interstellar elements, unknown planets etc.